RehanDias/sirekapC1-download/README.md

 The JavaScript script (`sirekap-v.js`) consists of the following main components:

-1. **Download Functions**: Functions for downloading images from URLs with retry mechanisms.
+1. **ImageDownloader Class**: Manages the downloading of images from URLs with retry mechanisms.
-2. **Data Fetching**: Functions for fetching data from the KPU API and downloading images sequentially.
+2. **DataFetcher Class**: Fetches data from the KPU API and downloads images sequentially for administrative divisions.
-3. **Main Execution**: The main function `fetchData()` to start the data fetching and image downloading process.
+3. **Main Execution**: The `fetchData()` function initiates the data fetching and image downloading process.

 ## Python Code Overview 🐍

 The Python script (`sirekap-v.py`) comprises the following main components:

-1. **Download Function**: Function for downloading images from URLs with retry mechanisms.
+1. **ImageDownloader Class**: Manages image downloading with retry mechanisms.
-2. **Data Fetching**: Functions for fetching data from the KPU API and downloading images sequentially.
+2. **DataFetcher Class**: Fetches data from the KPU API and downloads images sequentially for administrative divisions.
-3. **Main Execution**: The `fetch_data()` function to start the data fetching and image downloading process.
+3. **Main Execution**: The `fetch_data()` function starts the data fetching and image downloading process.

 ## Contributing 🤝